tlietz/Ball-Bounce-Client/README.md

 It has an ECS-like (entity component system) architecture.

+The `Player` and `Ball` are entities, which are represented by `struct`s.

+`Velocity`, `Position`, and `Control` are components, which are also represented by `struct`s.
+Entities can have any number of components depending on what characteristics they need.
+For example, the `Ball` entity does not have a `Control` component, but the `Player` entities do.

+Systems are functions that control everything.
+All of the complexity of the game logic is contained in the systems.
+This made it easy to know where features of the game should be created during the game.
+If we were to use OOP, it would not be as easy because games have many features that require the interaction between mutliple objects.

+For example, let's look at adding the feature of bouncing a ball off a paddle.
+In OOP, we would have to decide whether to add the method to the `Ball` or `Player` object.
+Does a ball bounce off the paddle, or does the paddle bounce the ball?

+In ECS, a system takes in the `game_state` and determines what happens.
+The system is external to both the `Ball` and the `Player`, so we no longer have to worry about which one to put a method on like we would with OOP.

 ## Future Work

 Make a `GameState` enum to replace the currently used `BallState`.
 This will allow adding states like `Pause`, and `Menu`.